The Corbett Centre

 The Centre location is not disclosed to the public.
 Safety is a primary concern of the SLF and the Corbett Centre; there are robust risk assessment procedures in place, and Centre staff work in conjunction with Nottinghamshire Police and Probation Services.
 All service users are considered safe to be in the community by the Criminal Justice System.
 The Centre ensures that individuals abide by any licence conditions they may have, and supports them to live offence-free lives in the community.
 Trained staff and volunteers supervise the Centre during its delivery hours.
 The Centre is open Monday to Fridays between 9am-5pm.
 There is no charge for attending the Centre, and no limit on the number of sessions attended.
 All visits to the Centre must be pre-booked, and there is no facility for drop-in attendance.

 Staff at the Corbett Centre are experienced in working with individuals convicted of a sexual offence, and display knowledge and understanding to support them.
 Centre staff also have experience working with diverse populations, including deaf, transgender, elderly and intellectually disabled individuals.
 The SLF strives to include and support all individuals in the service.

 Research and Evaluation

-Similar to all of the projects ran by the SLF, the Corbett Centre will be evaluated by SOCAMRU (Sexual Offences, Crime and Misconduct Research Unit) at Nottingham Trent University.
-Research into the effectiveness of the Centre will be fed back to the charity for learning.
-Results and conclusions regarding the impact the Centre is expected to have on recidivism, desistance and reductions in personal/social harms will be disseminated to the public through reports, journal articles, presentations.
+In line with other projects managed by the SLF, the effectiveness of the Corbett Centre is evaluated by SOCAMRU (Sexual Offences, Crime and Misconduct Research Unit) at Nottingham Trent University.
+SOCAMRU will relay results from their research and evaluation back to the Corbett Centre to improve the service offering.
+Findings and conclusions on recidivism, desistance and enhanced public safety drawn from this research will be disseminated to the public through reports, journal articles and presentations.

-There may also be scope for the implementation of peer support and mentoring schemes.
-These can be accredited and so also ties in with the aspect of potential employment, as well as service-user personal growth.
+The SLF also plans to implement peer support and mentoring schemes.
+These can be accredited and will therefore support service users’ employment prospects, as well as assist personal growth.